By Upkeep Media | January 10th, 2024

 For Arizona landlords, requiring a security deposit before a tenant can move in comes with several benefits.
 Including, helping cover unpaid utilities, lost rent payments, and excessive property damage upon move-out.

 That said, in Arizona, landlord-tenant laws state you must abide by certain responsibilities when collecting security deposits from a tenant.
-Arizona landlords must, for instance, charge the right amount, only make legitimate deductions, and return it on time.
+Arizona landlords must, for instance, charge the right amount, only make legitimate deductions, and provide accurate security deposit returns.
 In this blog, you’ll learn all the basics of the state’s security deposit laws!

 Security Deposit Limits in Arizona